pasqal-io/emulators/docs/emu_mps/advanced/config.md

 num_gpus_to_use = 2  # use 2 GPUs if available, otherwise fallback to 1 or CPU

 ## optimize_qubit_ordering

 The `optimize_qubit_ordering` parameter enables the reordering of qubits in the register.
-This can be useful in cases where the initial qubit ordering (chosen by the user) is not optimal.
+This can be useful in cases where the initial qubit ordering (chosen by the user or by Pulser) is not optimal.
 In such cases, setting `optimize_qubit_ordering = True` re-orders the qubits more efficiently, and that has been shown to improve performance and accuracy.
-The default value is `False`.
+The default value is `True`.

-**Note:** enabling this option is not compatible with certain features, such as reading a user-provided initial state.
+**Note:** this option (`True`) is not compatible with certain features, such as reading a user-provided initial state.
+In the case of some observables the option `True` is not supported but only in this case the option will be changed to `False` automatically after throwing a warning message.

+## log_level

+Selects the logging verbosity for emu-mps using the standard Python logging levels (integers or logging constants).

+## log_file

+Saves the logging output in a file.
+The format is given by the user.
+Ex: "log_file.txt"

 ## autosave_dt

 The `autosave_dt` parameter defines the minimum time interval between two automatic saves of the MPS state.
 It is given in seconds with a default value `600` ($10$ minutes).
 Saving the quantum state for later use (for e.g. to resume the simulation) will only occur at times that are multiples of `autosave_dt`.

+## autosave_prefix

+related to the name of the .dat file where the simulation information of `autosave_dt` will be stored.

+## interaction_cutoff

+A floating-point threshold below which pairwise interaction matrix elements $U_{ij}$ are treated as zero when building the Hamiltonian.
+Setting small interactions to 0.0 sparsifies the Hamiltonian and can reduce both memory usage and runtime, at the cost of neglecting weak long-range couplings.

 ## solver

 The `solver` parameter selects the algorithm used to evolve the system using a Pulser sequence.
 The `Solver` class is then defined with two possible values:

 - `TDVP` — the default value, used to perform real-time evolution of the MPS using the two-site TDVP algorithm.